2br-2b/storybot-legal/privacy-policy.md

 - The actions each user runs for the bot, along with some metadata (such as what action, which server, timestamp, etc);
 - If a user has a premium subscription, which server they are applying this to.

-Here is the data my bot stores about each server:
+Here is an example of some of the data my bot stores about each server:
 - Guild ID (the bot does not store server names);
 - The story being written in that server, along with any previous archived stories;
 - Server configuration (modified by having an admin run `/config`);